April 05, 2019 Updated on December 22, 2021 2 min read

 Lactose intolerance is often blamed for tummy troubles in children who drink cow milk, but the truth is lactose intolerance is uncommon across all populations before 2 or 3 years of age.
 Read on for more about lactose – and what might really be causing the symptoms.

 Lactose is made up of two simple sugars, glucose and galactose.
 No matter what the milk source – cow, goat or human – the lactose it contains is molecularly identical.
-The lactose in KABRITA Goat Milk Formula comes from cow milk, which is molecularly identical to lactose found in goat or breast milk.

 Both galactosemia and congenital lactase deficiency, also called congenital alactasia, are rare disorders in which infants are unable to break down lactose in breast milk or formula.
 Most infants produce lactase in order to digest lactose provided by their mother’s breast milk.